Marketing Tech Retreat 2025

 Kellie Marasco

-There are tech savvy marketers, and there are customer conscious digital leaders.
-There are MarTech stacks owned by the digital and/or IT function and there are organisations where that ownership of platforms and customer data fully, or partly, sits in marketing.
-No one is scaling the cliff-face in quite the same way, but there are some trends emerging that indicate that suggest a maturity curve as to where people are likely to sit.
-This evolving landscape has created challenges around skill requirements, operational structures and strategic leadership.
+There are tech savvy marketers, and there are customer conscious technology/product leaders.
+There are MarTech stacks owned by the product and/or the technology function and there are organisations where that ownership of marketing platforms and related customer data fully, or partly, sits in marketing.
+No one is scaling the cliff-face in quite the same way, but there are some trends emerging that indicate a maturity curve as to where this function is more likely to sit, or what is more likely to work for an organisation at a certain maturity.

-With marketing technology now encompassing everything from data analytics and personalisation to content supply chains, in this panel we’ll explore the best organisational design for MarTech success and get into the real issue of what sits with marketing and what sits with digital when owning MarTech functions.
-In this session we’ll pit a tech leader and a marketing leader with ownership of MarTech under the CMO against a tech leader and marketer with MarTech under the CTO to discuss:
+With marketing technology now encompassing everything from data analytics and personalisation to content supply chains, in this panel we’ll explore the best organisational design for MarTech success and get into the real issue of what sits with marketing and what sits with other teams (such as Product or Technology) when owning MarTech capabilities.
+Join as we discuss:

 – Does it matter where MarTech sits?
 Should a B2B, for example, conceptualise their ‘maturity’ level against not having MarTech ownership under their CMO?

-– Who should ultimately be accountable for ROI from MarTech investments – Marketing, IT or a dedicated MarTech function?
+– Who should ultimately be accountable for ROI from MarTech investments – Marketing, Digital, Product, Technology or a dedicated MarTech function?

 – How do you build the exec level sponsorship into your MarTech strategy, and how do you asses the maturity of that ELT in MarTech terms?

-– In an environment where Marketing wants speed and IT (functional stream) wants control, who should have the final say in vendor selection and tool configuration?
+– Marketing are the key end users leveraging the platform to deliver value/benefit, but Technology wants to maintain control of the platform, who should have the final say in vendor selection and tool configuration?

 12:15